 The town received a federal drug-free community grant of $600,000 for the next five years, funding that officials say will be transformational.

-Allison Maynard, director of human resources, met with the Board of Selectmen at a meeting in Town Hall last week to describe how the money will be used.
+Allison Maynard, Director of Human Services, met with the Board of Selectmen at a meeting in Town Hall last week to describe how the money will be used.

 She said the funds will be available on Oct.
 1. Once the five-year period is up, she said the town will be able to re-apply for the grant for another five years.